10 Self Help Tips To Help You Quit Smoking04 Jun 2019

 Find the reason that’s most compelling to YOU

 Ask yourself what your most compelling motivation to quit is.
 Choose a reason that will be strong enough to resist the urge to light up.
 Invest some time in identifying a powerful, personal reason to quit.
 It may be to protect your family from secondhand smoke.
-Or lower your risk of getting lung cancer or cardiac disease or other damaging health effects (Harmful Effects Of Smoking).
+Or lower your risk of getting lung cancer or cardiac disease or other harmful hazards of smoking.
 It could be one reason or many.
 Write it all down so you have a visual affirmation of why you want to quit.

 Tip 3: Lean In